-The format of the function is:
+The syntax of the function is:

-The start of the period for which we are counting days(the start date is counted in the returned number of days).|
+|start_date||-||(The start date is counted in the returned number of days).|

 |end_date||-||(The end date is counted in the returned number of days).|

-|[holidays]||-||An optional argument, which specifies an array of dates (in addition to weekends) that are not to be counted as working days|
+|[holidays]||-||An optional argument, which specifies an array of dates (in addition to weekends) that are not to be counted as working days.|

 Note that the start_date, end_date and [holidays] arguments should be input as either: